 The outcomes of the study visit [PDF ] led to an international seminar on “The Management of Environmental Public Goods” organised by the Walloon NRN in Namur, Belgium, on 18-19 November 2010.
 Additional examples of the multi-functional role of forests in the wider EU context were presented during the seminar (Proceedings of the seminar, elaborated by the Walloon Rural Network [PDF ]).

-Following the exchanges under this sub-theme, a second study visit was organised by the LAG Pays Landes Adour Ocèanes in the Landes Department of Aquitaine region (France).
-Here, the forest and its multiple socio-economic and environmental dimensions were studied in respect to setting up and realising a local integrated development strategy (summary information on the event will be made available).
+Following the exchanges under this sub-theme, a second study visit was organised by the LAG Pays Landes Adour Ocèanes in the Landes Department of Aquitaine region (France) on 27-30 September 2011.
+Here, the forest and its multiple socio-economic and environmental dimensions were studied in respect to setting up and realising a local integrated development strategy.

 Support to private forestry management